seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 consciousness, then all the other links following name-and-form, such as the six sense-bases, contact and feeling, come to cease immediately.

-The *MahāPadānasutta* goes on to say that the *bodhisatta Vipassī* continued to dwell seeing the arising and passing away of the five grasping groups and that before long his mind was fully emancipated from the influxes and that he attained to full enlightenment.
+The *Mahāpadānasutta* goes on to say that the *bodhisatta* Vipassī continued to dwell seeing the arising and passing away of the five grasping groups and that before long his mind was fully emancipated from the influxes and that he attained to full enlightenment.
 It is also said in the sutta in this